vectara/open-rag-bench/README.md

 ## Current Progress
 We have finalized a draft version of our Arxiv dataset as the first step in our multimodal RAG dataset collection:
-- Documents: 400 PDF papers evenly distributed across all Arxiv categories
+- Documents: **1000 PDF papers** evenly distributed across all Arxiv categories.
-- QA Pairs: 16,000+ valid question-answer pairs
+	- 400 positive documents (i.e., each one is the golden document for some queries)
+	- 600 hard negative documents (i.e., they are completely irrelevant to all queries)
 - Multimodal Content: Extracted text, tables, and images from research papers
+- QA Pairs: 3045 valid question-answer pairs.
+	- Based on query types:
+		- 1793 abstractive queries (i.e., queries that require generating a summary or rephrased response using understanding and synthesis)
+		- 1252 extractive queries (i.e., queries that seek concise, fact-based answer directly extracted from a given text)
+	- Based on generation sources:
+		- 1914 text-only queries
+		- 763 text-image queries
+		- 148 text-table queries
+		- 220 text-table-image queries

 ## Repository Structure
 This repository contains the code used to generate and refine our dataset: